jmacdonald/amp/documentation/pages/configuration.md

 ## Key Bindings

-In Amp, key bindings are simple key/command associations, targeted for a specific mode.
+In Amp, key bindings are simple key/command associations, scoped to a specific mode.
 You can define custom key bindings by defining a keymap in your preferences file:

 ```yaml
 keymap: